RaiyanJahangir/Mammo-Find/README.md

 - tinyllama
 - medllama2:latest
 - gemma:7b-instruct
-- Other models you want to use
+- Models you want to use

 ## 2) Clone the git repository
 ```